 - Sign Language interpreters and/or captionists;

 - assistance in obtaining text books in an alternate format;

 - adaptive technology (i.e. for visually impaired, or those students with learning disabilities etc.); and

 - network referral system of outside agencies which may further assist a student with a disability.

-Accommodations are not made which would reduce academic expectations, standards, or which would eliminate essential components of any course.
+Accommodations are not granted which would reduce academic expectations, standards, or which would eliminate essential components of a course.

 Accommodations in a COVID-19 world

-In addition to the abovementioned accommodations, Accessibility Services offers for following accommodations during the COVID-19 Pandemic for documented disabilities.
+In addition to the abovementioned accommodations, Accessibility Services offers the following accommodations during the COVID-19 Pandemic for documented disabilities:

 - Online note-takers

 - Online ASL/Realtime Captionist